wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.3.4 =
+- (16 Jan 2010) - Fix for Finland map was actually Scandanavia.
+Added Finland Map.
+Thanks to Michael Swanson for the correct maps.
+- More fixes to last issue.

 = 1.3.3 =
 - (15 Jan 2010) - Added new setting to fix when the map image does not work on some servers because of lack of TTF support.
 see: http://wordpress.org/support/topic/337775